-Written by D. Ray Morton and directed by David Nicholas, this episode has two plots which converge.
+Written by D. Ray Morton and directed by David Nicholas, this episode has two plots that converge.
 Trina (Nikki Fritz) has been dating a guy named Neal (Jason Ament), although they aren’t officially exclusive yet.
-But Trina is upset because she doesn’t think Neal takes her seriously enough, after he blows off plans with her one weekend, without telling her where he was (or who he was with).
-Meanwhile Nikki (Tane McClure) reveals that the bar owes $4000,00 on their mortgage, which neither of them have, and they risk losing the bar if they can’t pay it.
+But Trina is upset because she doesn’t think Neal takes her seriously enough after he blows off plans with her one weekend, without telling her where he was (or who he was with).
+Meanwhile, Nikki (Tane McClure) reveals that the bar owes $4000.00 on their mortgage, which neither of them has, and they risk losing the bar if they can’t pay it.

 David Christensen plays Frank, a successful investment banker, who coincidentally walks into the bar soon after Nikki tells Trina about their money troubles.
-When David finds out, he makes the ladies and indecent proposal, that he will give them the $4000,00 if they both go home and have sex with him.
+When David finds out, he makes the ladies an indecent proposal, that he will give them the $4000.00 if they both go home and have sex with him.
 Trina says he’d have to pay double for both of them, which Frank readily agrees to as well.
-But Nikki backs out, saying she couldn’t go through with it, so just Trina agrees to have sex with Frank, for the original $4,000.00.
+But Nikki backs out, saying she can’t go through with it, so just Trina agrees to have sex with Frank, for the original $4,000.00.

 But I’m just nitpicking there, it was a very hot episode, worth a Chacebook rating of 5 STARS